niharika412/rock-paper-scissor/README.md

 **To run the application:**

 Simply import the application and run the main method from the RockPaperScissorsGame.java class.
+If it does not work, simply compile and install required artifacts using "mvn clean install".

 The code is unit-tested using Java Junit framework, which is the only external imported plugin used in the project.
+Code coverage is 100% for all classes.

 The classes are developed in such a way that if requirements change down the line, they can be easily incorporated.
 For example: